MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 the number of models increases roughly as 2^N. With ...
 For each functional model and have found that

+Depth 1: 6 classes, 83.3 -> 96.4%
+Depth 2: 18 classes, 77.8% -> 98.53%
+Depth 3: 115 classes, 45% -> xx%
+Depth 4: 865 classes, xx% -> xx%

 $^†$: Despite being the result of a softmax function, and despite being commonly called so, I am hesitant to call this a probability.

+*: If all we're looking for is a number that "feels" right.
+There are probably many ways to do this with separate benefits and drawbacks.
+$^‡$: Obviously the same process can be applied to models that perform *worse* than random, but I'll leave it to you, the reader, to work out how to make a closeness parameter $t'$ for how close the nBEA is to 0% accuracy.

 Tags: #classification #algorithm #statistics #binomial #CDF #binary #equivalent #accuracy